-Parameter Description restore_drives The number of tape drives that the Recovery Appliance reserves for restore operations.
-If specified, then the Recovery Appliance uses a maximum of drives - restore_drives drives for backup operations, which ensures that the Recovery Appliance always has the specified number of drives available for restore operations.
-If not specified, then the Recovery Appliance can use all available drives for backups, which means that a restore operation might have to wait for a drive to become free. parms The library-specific parameter string that the Recovery Appliance uses to access this SBT library.
+Parameter Description parms The library-specific parameter string that the Recovery Appliance uses to access this SBT library.
 This string has the same format as the PARMS option of the RMAN ALLOCATE CHANNEL command.
 The string usually contains the SBT_LIBRARY parameter. send The parameter string that the Recovery Appliance uses to send additional library-specific parameters to this SBT library.
-This string has the same format as the SEND option of the RMAN ALLOCATE CHANNEL command. guaranteed If YES, this library may be used as a backing store to support the GUARANTEED_COPY protection policy attribute. immutable If YES, this library may be used as a backing store to support the KEEP_COMPLIANCE protection policy attribute. comments Optional user supplied comment describing reason for executing this command.
+This string has the same format as the SEND option of the RMAN ALLOCATE CHANNEL command. guaranteed If YES, this library may be used as a backing store to support the GUARANTEED_COPY protection policy attribute. immutable If YES, this library may be used as a backing store to support the KEEP_COMPLIANCE protection policy attribute. comments Optional user supplied comment describing reason for executing this command. sbt_mirror If YES, this library will be mapped to one or more remote SBT libraries on downstream Recovery Appliance using library name and type.
+Query the RA_SBT_MIRROR view for a list of mirrored SBT libraries.

-Table 21-16 (Cont.)
-CREATE_SBT_LIBRARY Parameters
+Table 21-17 (Cont.)
+CREATE\SBT\LIBRARY Parameters